 Wimbledon Village is a sought after location with an affluent air.
 At weekends it’s a magnet for visitors who want to sample its town and country combo.
 The Village has plenty of all day cafes serving breakfast, brunch, coffees and cake.
-Try Maison St. Cassien for people watching, Demitasse for speciality coffee and Caffè Nero for a quiet corner with your laptop, dogs welcome.
+Try Maison St. Cassien, the best Wimbledon cafe for people watching, Demitasse for speciality coffee and Caffè Nero for a quiet corner with your laptop, dogs welcome.

 Go designer shopping in Wimbledon Village

 The Village has some seriously desirable boutiques.
 Matches of course, with its luxury designer edit.
 Trilogy for its fab denim collection, Boho which will catch your eye with breezy kaftans, Un-Common, a newcomer with rails full of interesting picks.

 And that’s only the beginning.
 For lovers of vintage and second-time-around the village charity shops hold designer treasures, while the Phoenix Style re-sale store also flies the flag for sustainable dressing.

 Assemble a gourmet picnic

 Take a walk down the High Street and within minutes you can throw together the gourmet picnic of your dreams.
 The Village has the best selection of bakeries and delis.
 Select Italian specialities to takeaway from Prezzemolo & Vitale, pick up a freshly baked handmade sourdough loaf at Gail’s Bakery, cross the road to PAUL’s for the finest French pastries and tarts.